+Felony DWI (with Priors).
 Texas law increases the seriousness of DWI cases for repeat arrests.
-If convicted of two DWIs, then the next arrest for DWI will be enhanced to a Third Degree Felony.
-This enhancement is a serious one, since it increases the punishment from regular county jail to prison.
+If convicted of two prior DWIs, then the next arrest for DWI will be enhanced to a Third Degree Felony.
+This enhancement is a serious one, since it increases the punishment from regular county jail to prison -- up to 10 years in prison.
 Prosecutors may also be less willing to offer probation on a Felony DWI, especially if the person had problems on probation on the prior DWIs.

-The biggest issue for most people would be the risk of prison.
-While most Class Misdemeanors carry a potential penalty up to 180 or 365 days Jail and/or $4,000 fines + costs, the chance of prison is terrifying.
-Luckily, Keates Law Firm has been successful in avoiding prison for felony DWI cases, whether by beating the case at Jury Trial, or negotiating reduction of charges.
-Other concerns for the accused include up to a two year license suspension, ~$4,500 per year DPS surcharge, $125 Reinstatement Fee, the required Interlock Device in car, longer DWI Education classes, longer SR22 insurance requirements, and insurance rate increases.
+The biggest issue for most people is both having a felony conviction as well as the potential of prison.
+As mentioned above, some prosecutors are not entirely on board with probation for felony DWI offenders.
+Luckily, Keates Law Firm has been successful many times in avoiding prison and negotiating reduction of charges.
+Other concerns for the accused include up to a two year license suspension, thousands of dollars per year in DPS surcharges, $125 Reinstatement Fee, the required Interlock Device in car, longer DWI Education classes, longer SR22 insurance requirements, and insurance rate increases.

 (a) Except as provided by Subsection (b), an offense under Section 49.04, 49.05, 49.06, or 49.065 is a Class A misdemeanor, with a minimum term of confinement of 30 days, if it is shown on the trial of the offense that the person has previously been convicted one time of an offense relating to the operating of a motor vehicle while intoxicated.